houcemlaw/k8s-vcluster/README.md

 A `Weave` deployment file is available under `resources/weave-daemonset-k8s.yaml`.

-You may want to install `vagrant-scp` on your host in order to be able to transfer files from host to your VMs.
+The application will install `vagrant-scp` on your host in order to be able to transfer files from host to your VMs.

 ```sh
 vagrant plugin install vagrant-scp
 ```

-Then use the following command to transfer files:
+Then it will use the following command to transfer files:

 ```sh
 vagrant scp resources/weave-daemonset-k8s.yaml controlplane:.
 ```

-Go ahead and use that file in your vagrant `controlplane` node to add your network plugin:
+Finally, the application will deploy `weavenet` using that file in your vagrant `controlplane` node in order to setup your network plugin:

 ```sh
 kubectl apply -f resources/weave-daemonset-k8s.yaml